Benchmarking Language Modeling for Lossless Compression of Full-Fidelity Audio: Conclusion

 \section{Conclusion}

 Our evaluation reveals that Trilobyte achieves consistent, albeit modest, gains over FLAC at 16-bit, with an average improvement of 18\% across domains.
 These modest 16-bit gains contrast sharply with 8-bit performance (217\% average improvement).
-At 24-bit, Trilobyte trails FLAC by 9\% but enables the first tractable LM compression at this bit depth where sample-level approaches are completely infeasible.
+At 24-bit, Trilobyte trails FLAC by 9\% but enables the first tractable LM compression at this bit depth where sample-level approaches are completely infeasible; we hope to close this gap in future work.
 Transfer results show a single 24-bit Trilobyte model trained on all datasets achieves compression rates comparable to dataset-specific models across bit depths.
 Our results also highlight that bit depth, not sampling rate or data domain, becomes the primary bottleneck, as LMs consistently outperform FLAC at 8-bit but gains quickly diminish at higher bit depths.
 This suggests FLAC operates near fundamental entropy bounds for full-fidelity audio and our empirical compression rates establish lower bounds across audio domains.

 We acknowledge that our ML approaches are orders of magnitude slower than FLAC---their modest compression wins are unlikely to justify their computational costs for real-world deployment.
 Nevertheless, this work addresses a critical gap in the literature: prior LM-based compression research has been constrained to 8-bit audio, leaving unexplored whether these methods scale to the full-fidelity regimes where lossless compression is actually needed.
 We provide the first comprehensive benchmark of language model compression on CD-quality (16-bit) and professional (24-bit) audio, demonstrating that standard sample-level approaches face increasingly intractable vocabulary.
 Trilobyte's hierarchical byte-level tokenization overcomes this fundamental barrier, reducing vocabulary scaling from exponential $O(2^{b})$ to constant $O(1)$ and enabling tractable modeling at arbitrary bit depths.
 Although current compression gains remain modest, our work demonstrates that learned approaches can consistently outperform FLAC across diverse audio domains and bit depths.
 We anticipate that future research may work to scale the performance of such models and/or improve their efficiency.